open-rmf/crossflow/handbook/src/collect.md

 structure!---but it does allow us to have a pattern of multiple **spread**🠚**collect** or **stream**🠚**collect** sections within one cycle of a workflow.
 We just need to isolate each collect to a specific scope of activity.

-> [!WARNING]
-> At the time of this writing, the collect operation is not yet available for JSON
-> diagrams.
-This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).

 [Vec]: https://doc.rust-lang.org/std/vec/struct.Vec.html
 [Unreachability]: https://docs.rs/crossflow/latest/crossflow/cancel/struct.Unreachability.html